 In healthcare settings, PPE is used to create a barrier between you and any infectious agents that you may come into contact with during your work.
 The aim of this is to reduce the risk of touching, transmitting or being exposed to pathogens (MedlinePlus 2021).

-Clothing (gowns, aprons, head covering, shoe covers);
+Clothing (gowns, aprons, head covering and shoe covers)

-Eye protection (face shields, goggles).
+Eye protection (face shields and goggles).